Innovation and thinking outside the box are essential to great content marketing, but there’s no need to reinvent the wheel every time.

 Studying successful content marketing case studies can give you insight into techniques that work and inspire you with their creative insight.

 Here’s some of the most successful content marketing case studies I have ever seen, with some lessons for all of us . . .

-- There’s a lot to learn from studying the most successful content marketing examples.
+- There’s a lot to learn from studying the most successful content marketing case studies.

 - It’s not always easy to get executive buy-in for content marketing.

 - You can usually prove the content marketing business case with a small budget and a limited timeframe.

 - Content creates real connection between brands and customers.

 Capgemini Uses Storytelling to Build Connection

 Consulting company Capgemini had a problem.
 Brand awareness was low and the reputations of their consultants needed a serious boost.
 Despite working with some of the world’s top brands like KPMG, Deloitte, and Accenture, revenue growth was slow and the company was falling behind its competitors.

 Capgemini executives were convinced the answer was to invest in paid advertising in golf magazines and airports, and even to sponsor a professional golfer.
 They had seen competitors carry out this strategy with apparent success.